Step One – Quote: What does not destroy me makes me stronger. Friedrich Nietzsche

 And so it is with life, because struggle doesn’t end in the classroom.
 It has just begun.
 There is a lot at stake with this theme.

 Claim: Nietzsche is suggesting that there is no better feeling than surviving some sort of traumatic event and emerging from it feeling more powerful than you were before.
 It could be a relationship break up; a defeat in sports; or it could be that job promotion you weren’t able to get.
 The negative event didn’t destroy you.
 On the contrary, it puts you in the position of greater strength and increases your capacity for success.
 It’s a lot like working out.
 When you put your body through pain you’re also giving it permission to emerge stronger once the recovery process is over.

-Next Post — Steps Two And Three: Explore counterclaims to Nietzsche’s quote and discover how it can be transformed into an essential question.
+Next Post — Steps Two And Three: Watch as we transform Nietzsche’s insights on struggle into an essential question